Aortic Diseases and Surgery

-At Mount Sinai Heart, we conduct research and provide advanced care for all aspects and stages of aortic aneurysm.
+At Mount Sinai Fuster Heart Hospital, we conduct research and provide advanced care for all aspects and stages of aortic aneurysm.
 In addition, our teams of cardiovascular surgeons, anesthesiologists, and physician scientists conduct research to better understand spinal cord and brain physiology as it relates to aortic treatment and surgery.
 Our findings enable us to continually improve our preoperative surveillance, surgery, and postoperative care.

 We consider a host of factors in making treatment decisions: your age, height, gender, and overall health; presence of symptoms; and the aneurysm’s size and rate of growth.
 We use the latest and least invasive techniques to treat aortic aneurysm, including medication only, when appropriate.
 However, when medication does not suffice, we often use surgical procedures.